hadley/adv-r/Functionals.md

 lapply(f, call_fun, x = runif(1e3))
 ```

-Or you create a variant of `fapply()` specifically for working with lists of functions:
+Or you could create a variant, `fapply()`, specifically for working with lists of functions:

 ```R
 fapply <- function(fs, ...) {